Hornflakes/weather-scraping/README.md

 # weather-scraping

-This repo contains code for a python weather web scraper app I made for my dad.
+This repo contains code for a python weather web scraper I made for my dad.

 He records and analyzes weather data for our orchard. 🍇🌳🍐🍑🍎🍒

-## Features

-- date picker GUI
+## What does it do?

-- extracts weather data from [freemeteo.ro](https://freemeteo.ro/vremea)
+- extracts weather data from [freemeteo.ro](https://freemeteo.ro)
 - exports the data into Excel